What Is The Minimum VA Loan Credit Score For A Home Purchase Or Refinance?

 One of the most utilized benefits given to America's eligible active-duty and returning service members is the VA loan.
 With attractive rates and the ability to buy a home or refinance all of your equity with no money down, it's easy to see why.
 Still, there are certain requirements put in place by lenders.

-Today, we’ll be discussing the minimum VA loan credit score, so that you can better prepare for the application and approval process.
+Today, we’ll be discussing the minimum credit score requirement for a VA loan, so that you can better prepare for the application and approval process.

 What Is The Minimum Credit Score For A VA Loan?

 This is a bit of a trick question.
 The Department of Veterans Affairs (VA) doesn't make loans.
 It just partially guarantees loans that meet its standards.
 There are many guidelines the VA has for the loans it backs, but a minimum credit score isn't one of them.
 This lack of a strict requirement is one of the things that can make a VA loan favorable, along with the fact that there’s usually no down payment required.

 While the VA doesn’t set any specific standards for a qualifying credit score, lenders set their own policies based on their risk tolerance.
 We’ll go over the policies at Rocket Mortgage® a little later on.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here